-The [insert responsible person or governing body] will identify an object for deaccession/disposal based on the criteria above and ensure all legal and ethical considerations of deaccessioning are considered.
+The [insert responsible person or governing body]Library Director, based on recommendations from experts or Library staff, will identify an objectitem for deaccession/disposal based on the criteria above and recommend deaccessioning to the Grutzmacher Collection Committee for consideration.
+The Grutzmacher Collection Committee will make a recommendation to the Library Board who will vote on matter.
+If the Library Board approves deaccessioning the item, the Library Director is responsible for ensuring the following procedures are followed in accordance with all legal and ethical considerations: and ensure all legal and ethical considerations of deaccessioning are considered.
 The Library must hold free and clear title to the object.
-There must also be no restrictions placed on the use of the object (e.g., copyright, donor-imposed restriction, etc.) As a courtesy, reasonable efforts will be made to contact donors or their heirs prior to deaccessioning objects from the Collection.
+There must also be no restrictions placed on the use of the object (e.g., copyright, donor imposed restriction, etc.) As a courtesy, reasonable efforts will be made to contact donors or their heirs prior to deaccessioning objects from the Collection.
 The [insert responsible person] will: